-4. (1) The Minister may prescribe conditions for the use of a subsidy contemplated in section 3, including conditions regarding accounting.
+4. (1) The Minister may prescribe conditions for the use of a subsidy contemplated in section 3, including conditions regarding accounting and the opening and maintenance of a register of all assets bought with Government funds.

 (2) Any person in receipt of a subsidy contemplated in section 3, must use and account for the subsidy in accordance with the conditions contemplated in subsection (1).